operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 #### Step 2: Create New Bundle with Release

 You discover `foo.v1.0.0` is missing a critical annotation.
-You
+You:
 1. update the bundle's annotation in `metadata/annotations.yaml`
 2. update the bundle's CSV with `spec.release` set (here set to 1)
 3. ensure that the bundle's `metadata-name` follows the format required for using release versions
 4. publish the bundle

-The `opm render`-ed bundle image would look something like this in FBC:
+The rendered bundle image (via `opm render`) would look something like this in FBC:

 ```yaml
 ---